 RTS is a multiple congenital anomaly syndrome.
 The first genetic abnormalities identified were breakpoints, mutations and microdeletions within chromosome 16p13.3.
 Molecular analysis subsequently highlighted a gene located on chromosome 16p13.3 that coded for the cyclic AMP response element binding protein (CBP).
 In addition to the chromosomal rearrangements of chromosome 16, RTS can also arise from heterozygous point mutations in the CBP gene itself.
-More recently, the E1A Binding Protein, P300 has also implicated.
+More recently, the E1A Binding Protein, P300 has also been implicated.
 P300 is located at 22q13.2 and is a homolog of CBP.
 Both are highly related in structure and function and consequently mutations in p300 can also result RTS.
-However, genetic markers are only found in around 55% of cases and therefore individuals are typically diagnosed through clinical characteristics.
+There are only a small number of clinical reports of RTS caused by mutations in p300 and these reports have indicated individuals are often more mildly affected, particularly in terms of the skeletal features and degree of intellectual disability.
+However, in some cases, comparisons between those with a p300 mutation and those where the CBP gene is implicated are identical.
+Genetic markers are found in around 65-70% of cases and therefore some individuals are diagnosed through clinical characteristics.